10 cool CSS animations to add to your site

 If you want to try something a little fancier than the standard CSS loading animation with dots, check out some of these options:

-Note: if you are able to measure how much of the process/download has been completed, you might consider using a [CSS progress bar](https://alvarotrigo.com/blog/how-to-make-a-progress-bar-in-css/) instead.
+Note: if you are able to measure how much of the process/download has been completed, you might consider using a CSS progress bar instead.
+Check our article on how to make a CSS progress bar for more information or this one with 20+ great animated progress bars.

 4) Animated CSS hamburger menu